Manage your data - everyone!

 Since February 2020, ACS has set up a platform to facilitate the deposit of NMR (Nuclear Magnetic Resonance) data according to FAIR principles.
 To date, only two organic chemistry journals, Journal of Organic Chemistry and Organic Letters, have participated in this pilot project by inviting authors to use the service to deposit their FID files.
 At this stage, data are not being stored on ACS servers, though this is one of the project’s objectives.

-For each of the 68 journals published by the ACS, instructions are available in the Publications Center.
+For each journal published by the ACS, instructions are available in the Publications Center.
 General recommendations on NMR data are published here.
 Crystallographic data must be verified using the CheckCIF tool.
 A list of file formats accepted for “supporting information” is also available.

 For more detail about each journal policy, go to the drop-down menu and read the information regarding “supporting information” and “data requirements”.
 Prerequisites vary greatly from one journal to another:

-• The Journal of the American Chemical Society provides an eight-page description to in its guide for authors.
+• The Journal of the American Chemical Society provides a considerable amount of space to this in its guide for authors.

 • The Journal of Organic Chemistry also provides a rather thorough user manual.
 It explains that: “The publishers insist that the presentation of yields over 95%, of isomeric ratios above 200:1 and enantiomeric excess of more than 99% are not considered realistic without detailed explanations.”